Weitwalter/ForzaDashboard/README.md

 You can name your car (If anyone of you can produce a list of car ordinals (data-out) with corresponding names, I'll gladly import them)

-If you figure out a way to loopback the data-out stream, you can also use the "always on top" feature, using the dashboard as an overlay, positioning it over your ingame dashboard (in windowed mode)
+If you figure out a way to loopback the data-out stream, you can also use the "always on top" feature, using the dashboard as an overlay, positioning it over your ingame dashboard (in windowed mode) - alternatively simply use the ForzaRelay also here on GitHub.

 Listening Port configurable in .properties file - standard port is 1337.